this-rs/this/docs/architecture/ROUTING_EXPLANATION.md

-# Explanation: How Routing Works in This-RS
+# Explanation: How Routing Works in this-rs

 ## 🎯 Question

-> How does This-RS achieve automatic route generation?
+> How does this-rs achieve automatic route generation?

 ## 📝 Answer

-This-RS uses a **two-tier routing system**: entity-specific routes (declared per entity) and generic link routes (fully automatic).
+this-rs uses a **two-tier routing system**: entity-specific routes (declared per entity) and generic link routes (fully automatic).
 Here's how it works.

 ---